wb4r/TeaLeaf-Course2-PrepCourse/README.md

 - Getting started guide: http://guides.rubyonrails.org/getting_started.html

-- Create a new project using Scaffold
+- Create a new project using generate Scaffold

 - Set up a 1:M and a M:M Association